lonynamer/Knowledge/Ansible/README.md

 ---
 - PLAYBOOKS: Written in `YAML` describing the changes.
 - MODULES:
-- PLUGINS: Mostly are modules that are running on control node for specific issues. https://docs.ansible.com/ansible/2.5/plugins/plugins.html
+- PLUGINS: Mostly are modules that are running on control node for specific issues.
+Example a module that does API to manage a resource. https://docs.ansible.com/ansible/2.5/plugins/plugins.html
 - INVENTORY
 ---